 This program beckons our youngest learners to explore Judaism through all their senses.
 Sessions are filled with art, dance, song and even Modern Hebrew taught through interactive games.
 The sessions start with T’filah (prayer) and “God Talk” for the children and their parents, led by a member of our Clergy, every Sunday from 9:30–10:00 a.m. in the sanctuary or the chapel.

-Pre-Kindergarten is a new program offered by Religious School this year.
-Students get acquainted with Judaism through interactive games and enrichments.
+Pre-Kindergarten students get acquainted with Judaism through interactive games and enrichments.
 Jewish holiday observances and customs are integrated throughout our curriculum.
-Students must be 4 years old before September 1 and toilet trained.
+Students must be 4 years old before September 1st and toilet trained.

-In Second Grade, the emphasis is on Hebrew reading readiness and Jewish values.
-Students learn the names of the Hebrew letters in the context of important holiday and value words.
+In Second Grade, the emphasis is on Hebrew reading readiness, holidays and Jewish values.
+Students learn to sound each Hebrew letter with the use of a manipulative.
+By the end of the year, students are able to read not only words but full sentences.
 Teachers use innovative ways and tools to bring the letters and values to life.